gt3/eslintrc/README.md

   `git clone --recursive <project url>`

+* To add submodules to already cloned repo:

+  `git submodule update --init`

-* To fetch lastest changes from upstream, and merge:
+* To update submodule from remote:

-  `git submodule update --remote --merge`
+  `git submodule update --remote`

 Note: Eslint rules used in _.eslintrc.json_ may seem too forgiving.
 Perhaps another _.eslintrc-strict_ needs to be added?